mdarche/maker-ui/README.md

 Build React apps with a responsive layout system powered by [Emotion](https://emotion.sh/docs/introduction).

-Maker UI helps you design accessible, responsive apps that can be customized in an infinite number of ways.
-Use it to quickly prototype and deploy a polished layout so you can focus on developing great content or adding new features to your project.
+Maker UI helps you design accessible, responsive apps that can be customized in any way imaginable.
+Quickly deploy a production-ready layout so you can focus on creating content and adding new features to your project.

 [![Version][version]][npm]
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)